McMaster-Software-Engineers-2018/Getting-Started/README.md

 *Have an interesting idea for a project but don't know where to start?*

-Just create a new repository and pitch your idea in a new Issue.
+Just create a new repository and pitch your idea in a new Issue in this repository.

-&nbsp;

-&nbsp;
+## New To GitHub?
+Github is the most popular way to share and collaborate on code right now, but can seem a little strange at first.

+First try one of the many great tutorials out there and, if you're still stumped, try raising an issue here!

+Click `Issues` at the top right of this page, then click the big green button that says `New issue`.

 &nbsp;